davecanderson/docs/docs/vue/gallery/datagrid.md

 <p class="my-4 text-lg">
-    Declaratively annotating your DTOs with preferred formatting hints makes this rich metadata information available to clients where it's used to enhance ServiceStack's Auto components available in ServiceStack's
+    Declaratively annotating your DTOs with preferred formatting hints makes this rich metadata information available to clients where it's used to enhance ServiceStack's built-in UI's and Components like
     <TextLink href="/api-explorer">API Explorer</TextLink>,
     <TextLink href="/locode/">Locode</TextLink> and
     <TextLink href="/templates-blazor-components">Blazor Tailwind Components</TextLink>.